netdata/netdata/aclk/README.md

 [kickstart-static64.sh](/packaging/installer/methods/kickstart-64.md)), or a [manual installation from Git](/packaging/installer/methods/manual.md).

-When you pass this parameter, the installer does not download or compile any extra libraries, and the Agent behaves as though the ACLK, and thus Netdata Cloud, does not exist.
-ACLK functionality is available in the Agent but remains fully inactive.
+When you pass this parameter, the installer does not download or compile any extra libraries.
+Once running, the Agent kills the thread responsible for the ACLK and claiming behavior, and behaves as though the ACLK, and thus Netdata Cloud, does not exist.

 ### Disable at runtime

-You can change a runtime setting in your `var/lib/netdata/cloud.d/cloud.conf` file to disable the ACLK.
+You can change a runtime setting in your `cloud.conf` file to disable the ACLK.
 This setting only stops the Agent from attempting any connection via the ACLK, but does not prevent the installer from downloading and compiling the ACLK's dependencies.

-Change the `enabled` setting to `no`:
+The file typically exists at `/var/lib/netdata/cloud.d/cloud.conf`, but can change if you set a prefix during installation.
+To disable the ACLK, open that file and change the `enabled` setting to `no`:

 ```conf
 [global]
     enabled = no
 ```

-If the file at `var/lib/netdata/cloud.d/cloud.conf` doesn't exist, you need to create it.
-After you cut and paste the first two lines, the prompt will change to `cat`.
-Paste in lines 3-6, and after the final `EOF`, hit **Ente**.
-To get your normal prompt back, the final line must contain only `EOF`, nothing else.
+If the file at `/var/lib/netdata/cloud.d/cloud.conf` doesn't exist, you need to create it.

+Copy and paste the first two lines from below, which will change your prompt to `cat`.
+Copy and paste in lines 3-6, and after the final `EOF`, hit **Enter**.
+To get your normal prompt back, the final line must contain only `EOF`.

 ```bash
 cd /var/lib/netdata/cloud.d